 I want a Porsche.
 There’s no way around it.
 Ever since I was a kid cars have fascinated me, the power, aesthetics, speed, engineering.
 My jaw kind of drops when I see one, and has for many years.
 I’ve had my eye on an early 90s 911.
 More specifically, the 964 C4S or the turbo.
-The guy who designed this car, Erwin Komenda, is a genius, inspired by turbulence reduction, drag coefficients, rocket ships, and, I think, the breast… how else could men so routinely go gaga for such an unnecessary contrivance?
-(It may also explain why I’d like two of them.)
+The guy who designed this car, Erwin Komenda, is a genius, inspired by turbulence reduction, drag coefficients and rocket ships.
 And, at the risk of being improper, rudimentary polling indicates that the golden number for the price of women’s “must have” shoes hovers at $300.
 Listen for the choir: “more for boo-oots!”
 Whether or not one actually buys these things is not the point.
 What I’m trying to do is reconcile such desires with where I am.

 The pen in my pocket (easy fellow Freudians…) is a Uniball extra-fine.
 Black, made in Japan, a triumph of mass production and injection-molded plastic.
 In Canada, it costs about three bucks, which, incidentally, is about a days labour for an unskilled tradesperson in Farchana.
 It is also the price of a beer here, of which you have your choice of two local brands or a bottle of Guiness.
 How’s that for distribution networks?
 Kids here ask for money occasionally, but most often ask for a cola or a pen, the latter being called a “bic.”
 Pens have currency; this is a place where most people do not have one.
 Where the “prized seat” is a plastic garden chair, even when dealing with the highest levels of local official.
 In the capital, N’Djamena, there are five-star hotels, a parliament building, and a court-house (that’s in construction).
 Otherwise, it is shanty-town.
 On the same block, in all directions.
 From the pool area, you can hear hammers smashing away at fallen concrete structures; people are salvaging the steel rebar inside to sell to scrap-metal merchants.